carbon-language/carbon-lang/docs/design/generics/overview.md

 // or `EndOfGame` even if there is a conflict. structural interface Combined1 {
   extends Renderable + EndOfGame;
+  alias Draw_Renderable = Renderable.Draw;
+  alias Draw_EndOfGame = EndOfGame.Draw;
 }
-// `Combined2` only has names mentioned explicitly.
+// `Combined2` uses `impl` and so only has names that are
+// mentioned explicitly in its definition.
 // Can use qualification (`x.(Renderable.Center)()`) to access
 // any names from `Renderable` or `EndOfGame` even if they are
 // not mentioned in `Combined2`.